worldbank/ietoolkit/src/mdhlp/iedropone.md

 The default is that exactly one observation should be dropped for each value in `mval()` unless `numobs()` or `zerook` is used.
-If those options are used then, then they apply to all values in `mval()` separately.
+If those options are used then they apply to all values in `mval()` separately.

 __mval__(_list of values_) - see __mvar__(_varname_) above.